hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_user.rst

       A user preference specifying the format of the slot summary.
 If set to 0, the slot summary will not contain any flavor information.
 If set to 1, the slot summary will contain flavor information.

-* **is_superuser** (Boolean):

-      If set to 1, the user is considered a super user and has all rights and privileges.
-Otherwise, the user is a normal user and only has privileges within a group.

-* **join_date** (Integer):

-      A system generated timestamp indicating when this username was first added.

-* **password** (String(128)):

-      Is the user password to authenticate with CSV2.
-If the user is not authenticating with any other methd, CSV2 will prompt the user for this value.

 * **status_refresh_interval** (Integer):